doubleedesign/fey-factor/README.md

 A funsies project inspired by [Six Degrees of Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) but for finding and assessing live-action, scripted American[^1] comedies based on their proximity and strength of connections to Tina Fey[^2].

+## Background

+My partner and I are frequently looking for new (to us) TV comedies to watch.
+Trying to choose from streaming services often left us paralysed by choice, and of those shows we did like we started noticing a pattern of the faces and names that were becoming more familiar, especially those appearing together.
+He started proposing certain shows based on "a promising Venn diagram" or describing a show as "Feyjacent".
+I started developing a vague hypothesis that “All good American TV comedy made in the last X years exists within Y degrees of Tina Fey”[^3] (actual numbers to be decided), and also thought, what if I could build the Venn diagram?[^4]

+## Implementation

 The project is made up of three parts:

 | Step/layer         | Summary                                                                                                                                               | Docs                                       |